 Individual support for parents

 An overview of the individual support/coaching/counselling that I offer parents.

 And here's a testimonial from a parent who got individual support from me:

 The surprising truth about care for parents and partners

 Tabitha Farrar interviews me for one of her great podcasts.
-I talk about what it’s really like for many parents, and what is actually helpful.
+I talk about what it's really like for many parents, and what is actually helpful.
 You may be sick of hearing how you should take care of yourself, and I hope this will give you understanding, solace, and a vision of what you truly need to keep going (1 hour).
-Listen online or download the audio.
+Listen here.

 Be inspired by this 'Can-Do' eating disorders service